 LPN Job Duties

-LPNs perform various duties, such as:
+LPNs can perform various duties, which include the following:

 - Collecting and charting vital signs